 Seven Mountain Dominionism is the belief that society is constituted by

 seven "mountains" or "pillars", and that they are: Government, Education,

 Business, Religion, Family, Entertainment, and News Media.
 The NAR and

 Dominionists all believe that in order to "turn the nation towards Christ",

-they must maneuver their brand of Christian leaders to the top of each of
+they must maneuver their brand of Christian leaders to the top of

 these "mountains" and, from the top down, restructure society itself into a

 My talk with cover several topics: